 While I was pregnant with our third child, I was shopping for kindergartens for our oldest.
 I toured the top two public magnet schools in TPS.
 They were impressive.
 Something wasn’t quite right though.
 We are pretty low key types and most of the parents at these schools were pretty Type A. But I had always thought our kids would go to one of those two schools.
 I had never considered private school before.

 Our parish, though, had a school.
 I didn’t know much about it, so I toured it.
 I was also very impressed.
 It was pricey though, even with the parishioner discount.
 I couldn’t quite convince myself.
 I looked online to see what other Catholic schools were an option.
 Several required that you were a registered parishioner to get a discounted rate.

 A few did not, one of which was only 3 miles or so west of our parish.
 We toured and loved it.
 We took our son there for their open house and he was immediately at ease.
 He marched up and down the hallway, quizzing the middle school teachers about where their toys were.
 He is normally quite shy.
 The average class size was about 12.
 Compared to the 28-30 student class size at the other schools, we were interested.

 The aftercare was quite cheap compared to the public school, so the total cost was low enough that we decided to go for it.
 We ended up getting a few scholarships, enough that the cost really was comparable to the public school.
 This school has been such a blessing to us.

-That summer before Ben started kindergarten, Kraston went to a meeting about the Knights of Columbus.
+That summer before older son started kindergarten, Kraston went to a meeting about the Knights of Columbus.
 He was told he had to be Catholic to join.
-He had been consider converting anyway since Ben was accepted into St. Catherine, but that was the final straw.
+He had been consider converting anyway since older son was accepted into St. Catherine, but that was the final straw.
 He started attending RCIA and by November he was confirmed.